9 Natural Ways To Regulate Your Cycle And Balance Hormones

 Different herbs and spices can influence menstrual health by supporting hormone balance and easing menstrual symptoms.
 Here are a few of my favorite period-regulating herbs and spices:

-• Cinnamon: In women with PCOS, research shows that cinnamon for hormonal imbalance may alleviate heavy bleeding and menstrual pain.
-This could be due to cinnamon’s impact on blood sugar regulation.
+• Cinnamon: In women with PCOS, research shows that cinnamon can help with hormonal imbalances and may alleviate heavy bleeding and menstrual pain.
+This could be in part due to cinnamon’s impact on blood sugar regulation.
 (6)

 • Parsley: Compounds in parsley, like apiole and myristicin, may play a role in stimulating menstruation and relieving period pain.
 (9) Parsley tea is a popular way to get the benefits of this herb.